indix/formland/README.md

 ### Custom Form Elements

-Custom form elements can be added to any instance of react-forms via `customComponentResolvers` and `customValueResolvers` props.
+Custom form elements can be added to any instance of formland via `customComponentResolvers` and `customValueResolvers` props.

 * `customComponentResolvers(type: string) => ({ config: IReactFormConfig, value: any, callbacks: any }) => JSX.Element`